-With the Inogen, traveling with your airline approved portable oxygen concentrator is easy.
+With the Inogen, traveling with your airline approved portable oxygen concentrator (POC) is easy.
 The Inogen One meets FAA guidelines for use onboard all commercial aircrafts for flights starting or stopping within the United States.
 Many international airlines will also allow FAA-compliantÂ portable oxygen concentrators onboard.

 It is important to plan ahead and to check with your airline well in advance of your travel date to learn specific requirements.
 Without proper planning, airlines may not be equipped to provide backup oxygen, so coordinating a backup source for use at your final destination is crucial.
 In case of changes to an airlineâ€™s oxygen policy, we strongly recommend that you contact your airline directly prior to purchasing your ticket to confirm the requirements for the on-board use of your portable oxygen concentrator.
 Read on for a step-by-step guide on how to fly with Inogenâ€™s portable oxygen concentrators that meet FAA guidelines.